codex-academy/The-Dojo/_posts/2016-04-01-aging-friends.md

 By the way which of me friends are younger than Ellie?

 Other friends said they will send you their list of friends as well... so make sure you function will work for that too.
+Like this:

+`Theo is 42, Nhlanhla is 36, Hugh is 77`